History of the Stewarts | Family Lines

 8) The Borthwick Institute for archives is one of the biggest outside of London.
 Includes wills from York.
 The Borthwick Institute For 20th century images and local photographs, it is always worth checking out History pin History Pin A search on Old Maps online gives access to 20 different major collections around the world, including the Grace Collection of Maps London and the New York Public library´s holdings that can often be downloaded and consulted.

 9) The Stewart Society has books, articles, family trees and the Stewart Society magazine published since 1899.
-You can email your queries to info@stewartsociety.org or visit us in person - email or phone 0131 220 4512 to make sure there is someone available to help.
+You can email your queries to info@stewartsociety.org or visit us in person - email to make sure there is someone available to help.

 10) Where can I find out about occupations and where my ancestor worked?